anbox-cloud/discourse-docs/howto/container/launch.md

 If you have built your own platform named `foo` and you built it via an addon into the container images, you can launch a container with the platform the same way:

     amc launch -p foo <application-id>

+## Launch a container with development mode enabled

+Containers can be launched with development features turned on.
+This needs to be specified when a container is launched and can not be turned off afterwards.
+It's strongly recommended not to enable development mode for containers used in a production environment.

+To launch a container with development mode enabled, add the `--devmode` flag to the launch command:

+    amc launch --devmode <application-id>